Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 - You want a lighter alternative to Coolify

-- You prefer a more mature, stable platform
+- You prefer a more proven, stable platform

 - Your apps are simple (single container)